 Unlike other financial options, there are no restrictions on how the proceeds from a life settlement can be used.

 Are there any up-front fees or obligation to sell my policy?

 There are no application fees or up-front costs.
 If at any point you aren’t satisfied with the offers we present, you are free to walk away at no obligation or cost to you.
-If you accept an offer, our fee will be paid directly by the purchaser through the escrow agent.
+If you accept an offer, our fee will be paid directly by the purchaser.

 Is a health exam or credit check required?